rbohl/liferay-docs/developer/customization/articles/product-navigation/05-customizing-the-user-personal-menu/02-using-a-custom-portlet-as-the-user-personal-bar.markdown

      The `model.class.name` property must be set to the class name of the entity type you want the portlet to handle.
-In this case, you want your portlet to be provided based on whether it can be displayed in the User Personal Menu.
+In this case, you want your portlet to be provided based on whether it can be displayed in the User Personal Bar.

      You may recall from the
      [Portlet Providers](/docs/7-2/frameworks/-/knowledge_base/f/embedding-portlets-in-themes)